zachcarlson/COVIDVaccinePoliticalMetric/README.md

 - `Tesla Data Project Presentation.pptx` - PowerPoint slides for final presentation

 ## Reason for Project:
-This project was completed in May 2021.
+This project was completed on June 1st, 2021.
 At the time, COVID was still on the rise.
 Even still, knowing how states are responding to the pandemic is critical for us to respond quickly and efficiently in the future.
 Political sentient clearly plays a role in the everyday citizen's view of the pandemic.
 We were curious as to whether rhetoric from the Trump Administration - or from the Republican party as a whole - had any impact on which individuals were getting vaccines.

 ## Team Members